cyberbotics/webots-doc/guide/road.md

 The boundingObject of each border and the road itself can be independently enable or disable.
 Sponsored by the CTI project RO2IVSim (http://transport.epfl.ch/simulator-for-mobile-robots-and-intelligent-vehicles)

+> **Note**: The PROTO file of this object is located at 'projects/objects/road/protos/Road.proto'.

 ### Field Summary

 - `name`: could contain the street name